Review terminology for tunnels setup locally through the CLI.

 8080.
 For more information on how to create, store, and structure a configuration file, refer to the .

-let users specify which local services traffic should be proxied to.
+let you specify which local services traffic should be proxied to.
 If a rule does not specify a path, all paths will be matched.
 Ingress rules can be listed in your or when running

 cloudflared tunnel ingress.